crisp-lisp/crisp/README.md

 		(increment . (lambda (n) (add n 1)))))
 ```

 Now if we run this program on the command line using `crisp.exe -f "increment.csp" -a 5` we'll get the number 6 passed back as the result; we just incremented a number!
-Now head over to the getting started page to write your first Crisp program!

 **Please remember:** This project is far from complete.
 Both the collection of special forms and the standard library are very minimal and nothing has been tested for potential security vulnerabilities.
 Any special forms you create yourself would be extremely welcome as part of this project if you'd like to contribute them!